bennyhuo/KotlinBlogTranslation/original/Making Platform Interop even smoother.md

 <p></p>
 {% endraw %}

-Note that this is [not the only use case](http://blog.jetbrains.com/kotlin/2014/07/m8-is-out/#platformName) for <em>platformName</em>.
+Note that this is [not the only use case](http://blog.jetbrains.com/kotlin/2014/07/m8-is-out/#platformName) for *platformName*.
 ## Private property accessors

-Property accessors are no longer generated for private private properties in Kotlin, which means that [conflicts](http://blog.jetbrains.com/kotlin/2014/07/m8-is-out/#platformName) with existing <em>getXYZ</em> methods do<br/>
+Property accessors are no longer generated for private private properties in Kotlin, which means that [conflicts](http://blog.jetbrains.com/kotlin/2014/07/m8-is-out/#platformName) with existing *getXYZ* methods do<br/>
 not occur if unnecessarily.
 Take the following interface in Java:

 {% raw %}